wolfhoundjesse/react-typescript-by-example/00 Genesis/README.md

 # 00 Boilerplate

-In this sample we are going to setup the basic plumbing to "build" our project and launch it in a dev server.
+In this example we are going to setup the basic plumbing to "build" our project and launch it in a dev server.

-Summary steps:
+## Summary:

 - Prerequisites: Install Node.js
 - Initialize **[package.json](./package.json)** (with `npm init`)